Impact event

 Damage to trees caused by the Tunguska event.
 The object, just 50–80 m across, exploded 6–10 km above the surface, shattering windows hundreds of kilometres away.

 An impact event is a collision between astronomical objects causing measurable effects.
 Impact events have been found to regularly occur in planetary systems, though the most frequent involve asteroids, comets or meteoroids and have minimal effect.
-When large objects impact terrestrial planets such as the Earth, there can be significant physical and biospheric consequences, as the impacting body is usually traveling at several kilometres per second (km/s), with a minimum impact speed of 11.2 km/s for bodies striking Earth.
+When large objects impact terrestrial planets such as the Earth, there can be significant physical and biospheric consequences, as the impacting body is usually traveling at several kilometres per second (km/s).
+The minimum impact speed for bodies striking Earth is 11.2 km/s, the Escape velocity of the Earth.
 While planetary atmospheres can mitigate some of these impacts through the effects of atmospheric entry, many large bodies retain sufficient energy to reach the surface and cause substantial damage.
 This results in the formation of impact craters and structures, shaping the dominant landforms found across various types of solid objects found in the Solar System.
 Their prevalence and ubiquity present the strongest empirical evidence of the frequency and scale of these events.

 Impact events appear to have played a significant role in the evolution of the Solar System since its formation.
-Major impact events have significantly shaped Earth's history, and have been implicated in the formation of the Earth–Moon system.
+Major impact events have significantly shaped Earth's history, and the formation of the Earth–Moon system has been hypothesized to be the result of a giant impact.
 Interplanetary impacts have also been proposed to explain the retrograde rotation of Uranus and Venus.
 Impact events also appear to have played a significant role in the evolutionary history of life.
 Impacts may have helped deliver the building blocks for life (the panspermia theory relies on this premise).
 Impacts have been suggested as the origin of water on Earth.
 They have also been implicated in several mass extinctions.
 The prehistoric Chicxulub impact, 66 million years ago, is believed to be the cause not only of the Cretaceous–Paleogene extinction event but acceleration of the evolution of mammals, leading to their dominance and, in turn, setting in place conditions for the eventual rise of humans.